kamalbuilds/bnb-x-marketplace/README.md

 Increased decentralization: Integrating a DEX into a marketplace can help promote decentralization, which is a key principle of blockchain technology.
 By decentralizing the exchange of assets, users can have greater control over their assets and the overall ecosystem.

 Overall, integrating a DEX into a marketplace can provide several benefits, including increased liquidity, enhanced security, and lower fees, which can help attract more users to your platform and increase overall trading volumes.

-6. Blockless

-Blockless provides the marketplace to be a truly censorship-resistant and dynamic web hosting.

 #### Local setup